kiboschool/course-c4s-writing/src/communicating-for-success/writing-well/evaluating-written-communications.md

 ---

+While the communication process introduced in the previous section applies to communications that use any channel (e.g., face to face, over the phone, written, drawings, music, etc.), the focus of this course will be written communication, specifically in professional contexts.
+Numerous frameworks have been developed to help improve the likelihood of effective communication.
+One of these, the **7 Cs of Communication**, was created with the professional context in mind.

+> 📺 Watch this video to learn more about the 7Cs of communication.

+<div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/sYBw9-8eCuM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+**Summary of the 7Cs of Communication**

+- **Clarity:** Keep it simple

+- **Conciseness:** Get to the point

+- **Concreteness:** Be specific

+- **Correctness:** Be accurate and error-free

+- **Coherence:** Make it logical

+- **Completeness**: Include all necessary information

+- **Courtesy:** See things from the audience's point of view

+## Check Your Understanding

+> ❓ Take this quiz to see how well you understand the 7Cs of Communication.

+<div data-tf-widget="dlN58SPI" data-tf-iframe-props="title=7Cs of Communication" data-tf-medium="snippet" style="width:100%;height:400px;"></div><script src="//embed.typeform.com/next/embed.js"></script>

+---

+## Evaluating Writing

 One of the best ways to improve your writing skills is to objectively evaluate your writing and the writing of others.
 In this section, you are going to use a checklist to assess some written communications.

 ## Written Communication Evaluation Checklist